-Does the Common Carrier Doctrine Apply to Trucking Companies?
+Does the Common Carrier Doctrine Apply to Truck Companies?

 The answer to this question depends on what the trucking company does.

-If they exist to serve whoever hires them to transport goods, then they are a common carrier.
+They are a common carrier if they exist to serve whoever hires them to transport goods.
 The key is that provide service to the general public.

 Internet Service Providers Are Also Common Carriers

-According to the FCC, ISPs and telecommunications companies are also common carriers for purposes of enforcing net neutrality rules.
+According to the FCC, ISPs, and telecommunications companies are also common carriers to enforce net neutrality rules.

-However, this is more of an issue of regulating telephone companies and ministerial authority as opposed to a facet of personal injury law.
+However, this is more of an issue regulating telephone companies and ministerial authority than a facet of personal injury law.

 Contact Us for Legal Help

-If a common carrier did not have the proper regard for our safety when transporting you, we can help you recover financially.
+If transport companies do not regard our safety when providing services, we can help you recover financially.

-Call the attorneys at Rosenfeld Injury Lawyers at (800) 424-5757 or fill out a contact form on our site.
-Whether it is an airline, semi-truck company, or a bus company, we work for you as you seek compensation for your injuries.
+Call the truck accident attorneys at Rosenfeld Injury Lawyers at (800) 424-5757 or fill out a contact form on our site.
+Whether it is an airline, semi-truck company, or bus company, we work for you as you seek compensation for your injuries.